Exploring the anisotropic gravitational wave background from all-sky mock gravitational wave event catalogues: Simulation of sources

-Using the GW event catalogue derived from the GABE-COSMIC methodology, we create mock lightcone GW event catalogues restricted to the local universe, specifically for $ d_c< 250 \mathrm{Mpc/h}$ ($z < \sim 0.085$).
+Using the GW event catalog derived from the GABE-COSMIC methodology, we create mock lightcone GW event catalogs restricted to the local universe, specifically for $ d_c< 250 \mathrm{Mpc/h}$ ($z < \sim 0.085$).
 Our methodology is detailed below.
 The initial simulation box is replicated eight times, with the observer positioned at the center of the resultant new box, as illustrated in Fig. \ref{fig:fig1}.
-The coordinates of objects within the new box are derived from the relation ($X_0$, $X_1$, $X_2$) = ($x_0-a$L, $x_1-b$L, $x_2-c$L), where $a$, $b$, $c$ can take values of $0$ or $1$ and $\mathrm{L}=500\mathrm{Mpc/h}$.
+The coordinates of objects within the new box are derived from the relation ($X_0$, $X_1$, $X_2$) = ($x_0-a$L, $x_1-b$L, $x_2-c$L), where $a$, $b$ and $c$ can take values of $0$ or $1$ and $\mathrm{L}=500\mathrm{Mpc/h}$.

 The surface of the past-lightcone of the observer, representing the observable mock universe, at $z = z_i$, corresponds to the spherical surface with the radius equal to the comoving distance $\mathrm{d}_\mathrm{c}(z_i)$.